M0nstaGit/DatabasesAdvanced/README.md

 - pandas
 - warnings

-+ For mongoDB you also need:
+Plus for mongoDB you also need:
 - pymongo

-+ For redis:
+Plus for redis:
 - pickle5
 - reids